mwat56/Nele/README.md

 * `css/` for stylesheet files,
 * `img/` for image files,
-* `js/` for JavaScript files,
 * `postings/` directory root for the articles/postings,
 * `static/` for static files (like e.g. PDF files),
 * `views/` for page templates

-Apart from setting those option(s) to your liking you don't have to worry about it anymore.
+Apart from setting that `datadir` option to your liking you don't have to worry about it anymore.

 As mentioned before, it's always advisable to use _absolute pathnames_, not relative one.
 The latter are converted into absolute ones by the system, but they depend on where you are in the filesystem when you start the program or write the commandline options.